Elenderiel/VVOScraper/README.md

 ### Ideas:

-- [ ] run multiple requests in parallel with asyncio, if new features should be added
+- [ ] run multiple requests in parallel with asyncio, if new features should be added (fetch data for multiple stops at once)
 - [ ] add encryption for data